JoshuaAdams7/JoshuaAdams7.github.io/az500/network_security_groups/network_security_groups.md

 Next, we need to set up the IIS role on the newly created VM.

+* Open Server Manager.
+* Click on Dashboard.
-Open Server Manager > click on Dashboard > click on Add roles and features.
+* Click on Add roles and features.

 ![Resource Group](./resource_group.png)

-Click Next on the Before you begin screen > select the Role-based or feature-based installation radio button > click on Next.
+* Click Next on the Before you begin screen.
+* Select the Role-based or feature-based installation radio button.
+* Click on Next.

 ![Resource Group](./resource_group.png)

-Click the Select a server from the server pool radio button > click on Next.
+* Click the Select a server from the server pool radio button.
+* Click on Next.

 ![Resource Group](./resource_group.png)

-Select the Web Server (IIS) checkbox on the Server Roles screen.
+* Select the Web Server (IIS) checkbox on the Server Roles screen.

 ![Resource Group](./resource_group.png)

-In the Add Roles and Features Wizard popup box, click on the Include management tools checkbox > click on Add Features.
+* In the Add Roles and Features Wizard popup box, click on the Include management tools checkbox.
+* Click on Add Features.

 ![Resource Group](./resource_group.png)

-Click Next on both the Server Roles, Features, Web Server Role (IIS) and Role Services screens > click on Install on the Confirmation screen.
+* Click Next on both the Server Roles, Features, Web Server Role (IIS) and Role Services screens.
+* Click on Install on the Confirmation screen.

 ![Resource Group](./resource_group.png)

-Once you see the Installation succeeded on... message, click on Close.
+* Once you see the 'Installation succeeded on...' message, click on Close.

 ![Resource Group](./resource_group.png)

-Reopen the Add roles and features menu > repeat the above steps up to the Server Roles screen > select the IIS 6 Management Compatibility checkbox > click Next through the screens and eventually click on Install on the Confirmation screen.
+* Reopen the Add roles and features menu.
+* Repeat the above steps up to the Server Roles screen./
+* Select the IIS 6 Management Compatibility checkbox.
+* Click Next through the screens and eventually click on Install on the Confirmation screen.

 ![Resource Group](./resource_group.png)